ml-logic-seminar/ml_logic_website/math.md

   <div>
     <h2>
       <a href="https://provables.org/sequencelib/" target="_blank">
-        SequenceLib: A Platform for Formalizing Sequences from The On-Line Encyclopedia of Integer Sequences (OEIS)
+        Sequencelib: A Platform for Formalizing Sequences from The On-Line Encyclopedia of Integer Sequences (OEIS)
       </a>
       (2025)
     </h2>